 In this chapter, users will get guidance on the first step of the assessment process, describing the policy that will be assessed.
 Guidance is also provided on deciding whether to assess an individual policy or a package of related policies and choosing whether to carry out an ex-ante (forward-looking) or ex-post (backward-looking) assessment.

-This chapter provides guidance for identifying the impacts of pricing policies.
+This chapter provides guidance for identifying the impacts of forest policies.
 The guidance helps users to develop a causal chain by considering how the policy will be implemented, who will be affected by the policy, what the potential intermediate effects of the policy will be, and how these effects cause GHG impacts.

 The guidance in Chapter 7 can be used for determining the baseline scenario, or the conditions most likely to occur in the absence of the policy being assessed.
 Guidance is provided for estimating the expected future GHG impacts of higher fuel prices in Chapter 8 and for assessing GHG impacts achieved by a policy to date in Chapter 9.